Markets and Economy

 1

-The Federal Reserve was created to counter financial panics, but Congress has added other responsibilities to its job descriptions over the past century.
+The Federal Reserve was created to deal with financial panics, but Congress has given it additional responsibilities.

 What is the FOMC?